chylex/Hardcore-Ender-Expansion/README.md

 ## Building
 The Hardcore Ender Expansion project follows standard Forge conventions for setting up and building a project, with a couple additional details (details to come).

+You have to manually install Gradle before you can build the project as the gradlew files are not included when you clone the project, due to how the .gitignore file is set up.
+You can download Gradle from [here] (http://gradle.org/).

 You can create a gradle.properties file in the project root with the following properties:
 ```
 mcUsername=YourMCUsername